RahulRJB/Obsidian-RJB/My Vault/Notes/Prompt Engg..md

 	- Ask the model to check whether conditions are satisfied.
 So, if the task makes assumptions that aren't necessarily satisfied, then we can tell the model to check these assumptions first.
 And then if they're not satisfied, indicate this and kind of stop short of a full task completion attempt.
 Necessary for edge cases and guardrails.![[Attachments/Pasted image 20240726232259.png]]
 	- Few-shot prompting:![[Attachments/Pasted image 20240726232527.png]]
 - Give model time to think:  If a model is making reasoning errors by rushing to an incorrect conclusion, you should try reframing the query to request a chain or series of relevant reasoning before the model provides its final answer.
 Another way to think about this is that if you give a model a task that's too complex for it to do in a short amount of time or in a small number of words, it may make up a guess which is likely to be incorrect.
+  DONT JUST TELL IT WHAT TO DO, TELL IT HOW TO DO IT.
 	- Specify the steps required to complete the task![[Attachments/Pasted image 20240726233633.png]]![[Attachments/Pasted image 20240726233907.png]]
 	- Instruct the model to work out its own solution before rushing to a conclusion:![[Attachments/Pasted image 20240726234735.png]]Response wrong!
 	  ![[Attachments/Pasted image 20240726234834.png]]![[Attachments/Pasted image 20240726235137.png]]Instead asking the model to solve the problem themself.